-- A. DMSO 1210 Introduction to Sonography may be taken by any student who wishes to gain more information about the profession prior to being accepted into the program. - B. DSAE 2303 Cardiovascular Concepts may be taken prior to acceptance and or to renew expired Anatomy and Physiology knowledge. - C. DSAE 1340 Diagnostic Electrocardiography may be taken prior to acceptance to lighten load during program.

-V. Progression Policies: See A.A.S. program
+- A. Open enrollment courses include the following: - 1.
+DMSO 1210 Introduction to Sonography may be taken by any student who wishes to gain more information about the profession prior to being accepted into the program.
+DMSO 1219 is a hybrid course offered every semester. - 2.
+DSAE 2303 Cardiovascular Concepts may be taken prior to acceptance and or to renew expired Anatomy and Physiology knowledge.
+DSAE 2303 is a hybrid course offered every semester. - 3.
+DSAE 1340 Diagnostic Electrocardiography may be taken prior to acceptance to lighten load during program. - 4.
+DMSO 1342 Intermediate Ultrasound Physics may also be taken prior to acceptance. - V. Progression Policies: See A.A.S. program - VI.
+Readmission Policies: See A.A.S. program

-Advanced Technical Certificate Diagnostic Cardiovascular Sonography -Adult Echocardiography (CIP 51.0910)
+Advanced Technical Certificate Diagnostic Cardiovascular Sonography - Adult Echocardiography (ATC) (CIP 51.0910)